 There are myriad VR headsets available these days, and they’re paired with increasingly impressive gaming titles.
 Luckily for you, we’ve gotten the chance to test out some of the best ones.
 From standalone goggles to full-room immersion, the limits of your imagination have never been more limitless.

-Recently, Mark Zuckerberg revealed that Oculus Quest 3 and 4 are already in development.
-On top of that, HTC recently teased a new lip-tracking module for Vive VR headsets.
+Recently, Mark Zuckerberg revealed that the Oculus Quest 3 (and 4) are already in development.
+On top of that, HTC teased a new lip-tracking module earlier this year for Vive VR headsets.
 It won't be long before we're flat-out in the Matrix.

 What are the best VR headsets?